Rowan9811/l-bozo-Tag/README.md

  this is a more advanced version of a gorilla tag's locomotion

 # downloading
- go to tag's or download the source code
+ go to tag's use WinRAR 7-Zip to extract

 # screenshot/videos